Made in USA

-A Made in USA mark is a country of origin label affixed to homegrown, American-made products that indicates the product is "all or virtually all" domestically produced, manufactured and assembled in the United States of America.
+A Made in USA mark is a country of origin label affixed to American-made products that indicates the product is "all or virtually all" domestically produced, manufactured and assembled in the United States.
 The label is regulated by the Federal Trade Commission (FTC).

 In general, goods imported into the United States must have a country of origin label unless excepted, but goods manufactured in the United States can be sold with no origin label unless explicitly required.
 U.S.-made goods that must bear an origin label include automobiles, textiles, wool, and fur products.
 Any voluntary claims about the amount of U.S. content in other products must comply with the FTC's Made in USA policy.

 A Made in USA claim can be expressed (for example, "American-made") or implied.
 In identifying implied claims, the Commission focuses on the overall impression of the advertising, label, or promotional material.
 Depending on the context, U.S. symbols or geographic references (for example, U.S. flags, outlines of U.S. maps, or references to U.S. locations of headquarters or factories) may convey a claim of U.S. origin either by themselves or in conjunction with other phrases or images.

 In May 1997, the FTC published its proposal that the requirement be stated as:

 However, this was just a proposal and never became part of the final guidelines published in the Federal Register in 1997.